andrewvitrenko/SelfAssessment/Skills/Programming.md

 - Antipatterns
   - Magic numbers: 🖐️ used
   - Hard code: 🖐️ used
-  - Soft code
+  - Soft code: u
-  - Cryptic code
+  - Cryptic code: u
-  - Improbability factor
+  - Improbability factor: u
-  - Accidental complexity
+  - Accidental complexity: u
-  - Action at a distance
+  - Action at a distance: u
   - Spaghetti: 🖐️ used
   - Silver bullet: 🖐️ used
   - Not invented here: 👂 heard